 Our Factory waste water is handled through Constructed wetlands.
 These are currently working well with biological indicators such as fauna and flora showing good growth and diversification in species proving that it is effective.
 Ashes and clinkers generated from the combustion of firewood are placed on the compost heap.
-Solid factory waste i.e. tea leaves are placed on compost heap for recycling i.e. used as manure, an alternative fertilizer source.
+Solid factory waste i.e. tea leaves are placed on compost heap for recycling i.e. used as organic compost, an alternative fertilizer source.

 Office refuse is sorted and the combustible materials are burnt in boilers and other material disposed of in a pit.
 The metal scraps are collected and sold to a scrap dealer.
-Paper and plastic is disposed of by recycling where possible.
+Paper and plastic is disposed of by recycling where possible, but following the ban by National Environment Management Authority NEMA on plastic bags, the company has since been abiding by the regulations and currently sourcing biodegradable tubes for her tea tree seedlings and other tree seedlings.
 Solid factory waste consists mainly of tealeaves, plastics, paper, textiles, cotton wool, glass, pieces of wood etc. Litterbins are provided at each factory for collection of waste with separation at source.